carla-simulator/carla/Docs/cameras_and_sensors.md

     examples in the PythonClient folder showing how to parse the images.

-There is a fourth post-processing effect available, _None_, which provides a view with of the scene with no effect, not even lens effects like flares or DOF;
-we will skip this one in the following descriptions.
+There is a fourth post-processing effect available, _None_, which provides a view with of the scene with no effect, not even lens effects like flares or depth of field; we will skip this one in the following descriptions.

 We provide a tool to convert raw depth and semantic segmentation images to a more human readable palette of colors.
 It can be found at